 As noted above, Alameda Point is relatively remote within the existing regional public transit network, with limited ferry and local bus service to the area.
-In order to create a truly transit oriented development, the project will greatly augment intermodal transit services and facilities.
+In order to create a truly transit oriented development, the project commits to providing intermodal transit services and facilities.